dataset-sh/slambda/doc-site/blog/2023-09-08-english-reading-exercise.md

 ## Generating a MS Word Document

-Now, with everything defined, we can run the code to create a reading comphrehension execrise.
+Now, with everything defined, we can run the code to create a reading comphrehension exercise.
 However, its output format is in a pydantic model, which is not very human-readable.
 So, we need to render this content to a word docx file so we can print it out with Word and use it as real study material.
-In this case, we can generate a docx file from the `ReadingExecrise` instance using another open-source library [python-docx](https://python-docx.readthedocs.io/en/latest/#user-guide).
+In this case, we can generate a docx file from the `ReadingExercise` instance using another open-source library [python-docx](https://python-docx.readthedocs.io/en/latest/#user-guide).

 We can use the following code to generate a word document.